zeitgeistpm/documentation/docs/battery-park.md

 ```sh
 echo -e "\n# Zeitgeist node id secret file\nexport ZEITGEIST_KEY_PATH=${ZEITGEIST_KEY_PATH}\nexport ZEITGEIST_KEY_NAME=${ZEITGEIST_KEY_NAME}" >> ${HOME}/.profile
 ```
-*note: Opening a new terminal will require to source the profile file again,* *such that the environment variables are active again: `source ${HOME}/.profile`.*
+*Note: Opening a new terminal will require to source the profile file again,* *such that the environment variables are set again: `source ${HOME}/.profile`.*
 *You can log out of and into your system again to automate this procedure.*

 If you want to run a service that automatically runs the node, make sure